LAVA-LAB/COOL-MC/README.md

 ![components](https://github.com/LAVA-LAB/COOL-MC/blob/main/images/verifier.png)

-## An In-depth, Step-by-Step Example with COOL-MC
+## An Step-by-Step Example with COOL-MC

-To fully comprehend the power and potential of COOL-MC, let's dive into a detailed, step-by-step example.
+To fully understand COOL-MC, let's dive into a detailed, step-by-step example.
 Our main objective here is twofold.
 First, we aim to train an RL (Reinforcement Learning) policy tailored towards a specific objective.
-Following that, we endeavor to measure the reachability probability denoted as $m := P(F E)$.
+Following that, we endeavor to measure the reachability probability denoted as $m := P(F E)$ of the trained RL agent.

 ![MDP](https://github.com/LAVA-LAB/COOL-MC/blob/main/images/example_mdp.png)